postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 [![show mock diagram](https://assets.postman.com/postman-docs/show-mock-v9.jpg)](https://assets.postman.com/postman-docs/show-mock-v9.jpg)

-When you use the mock `M1` via the mock URL `https://M1.mock.pstmn.io` in Postman, the mock service will retrieve all saved examples from the Postman servers for that particular collection before it begins the matching process.
+When you use the mock URL `https://M1.mock.pstmn.io` to access the mock `M1` in Postman, the mock service will retrieve all saved examples from the Postman servers for that particular collection before it begins the matching process.

 [![use mock diagram](https://assets.postman.com/postman-docs/use-mock-v9.jpg)](https://assets.postman.com/postman-docs/use-mock-v9.jpg)